containers/image/docs/containers-registries.conf.5.md

 `unqualified-search-registries`
 : An array of _host_[`:`_port_] registries to try when pulling an unqualified image, in order.

+`credential-helpers`: An array of credential helpers used as external credential store for the registries.

 ### NAMESPACED `[[registry]]` SETTINGS

 The bulk of the configuration is represented as an array of `[[registry]]`